micro-stat/help_frontend/content/knowledgebase/configure-team.md

 ---
-title: Configure Alerts
+title: Invite your Team
-description: 'Learn how to configure alerts on your metrics.'
+description: 'Learn how to invite your team to your organisation.'
 ---

 Coming Soon